-

 Mission Handicap - Aix-en-Provence campus

-Our socially-aware university is committed to the arts and culture, and has set up a dedicated " Culture and Society " department.
+As a socially committed university, we intend to give pride of place to the arts and culture, with a dedicated " Culture and Society " department.

-Our university's cultural policy is based on three pillars:
+Our university's cultural policy is divided into three phases:

 COACHING FOR WHOM?